mwPandoraid/fixnewlines/README.md

 usage: `fixnewlines.py ./`

+this program works recursively by default, checking and modifying every file in the directory tree

+you can add ignored extensions to the ignored_extensions list in the source code

 features:
 - makes sure file doesnt start with a newline
 - makes sure file ends with a newline